philippphb/TheWeatherServer/README.md

 A Custom `tileURLFunction` for OpenLayers
 ----------------------------------------

 In the MapTilesExample.html, the tile URL, which is passed to the OpenLayers framework to retrieve the weather tiles, has only parameters `x`, `y` and `z` as variables, which is the standard for OpenLayers.
-With a little more effort, you can obtain a solution that allows to dynamically set all parameters of the map tiles API, such that you can easily change the data type, the illustration and the forecast time, for example.
+With a little more effort, we can obtain a solution that allows to dynamically set all parameters of the map tiles API, such that you can easily change the data type, the illustration and the forecast time, for example.

 For this purpose, we first need to define a function that creates the tile URL from the parameters for data type, plot type, area type and forecast interval: